 One of the best museums in Europe, visiting the Guggenheim is a must-do not only for art enthusiasts, but for anyone looking to appreciate culture while spending time in Bilbao.
 Crafted and built by architect Frank Gehry, the museum hosts contemporary art exhibits and is a stunning piece of art in and of itself.

-Once you’ve had your fill of Bilbao, consider heading to nearby San Sebastian, a seaside village gem complete with waterside promenade about an hour away.
+Once you’ve had your fill of Bilbao, consider heading to nearby San Sebastian, a seaside village complete with waterside promenade about an hour away.

 The lesser-known Croatian destination of Zadar on the country’s northern Dalmatian Coast is a relatively undiscovered jewel well worth exploring.
 Indulging in fresh seafood at every meal and marveling at the swoon-worthy backdrop of the Adriatic Sea to the west and the Velebit mountain range to the east are highlights of any trip here.

-Rich with history, including Roman and Venetian ruins, Zadar is the perfect jumping-off point for venturing to nearby islands with stunning beaches or inland to hike in awe-inspiring national parks brimming with waterfalls.
+Rich with history, including Roman and Venetian ruins, Zadar is the perfect jumping-off point for venturing to nearby Eastern European cities and islands with stunning beaches or inland to hike in awe-inspiring national parks brimming with waterfalls.

 Strolling through the old town of Zadar, one of the most beautiful places in Croatia, you’ll feel transported back in time.
 Visit St. Mary’s Church, the Cathedral of St. Anastasia, the Church of St. Donatus, and the Museum of Ancient Glass to learn about the long-running tradition of glass-blowing in the region.

 Adventure along the Zrmanja and Krupa rivers in the Velebit Nature Park, and embark on a kayak safari through clear waters as you navigate rapids and marvel at waterfalls throughout the canyon.
 Head to the hills above the city for a wine tasting experience at the Royal Vineyards, where you’ll sip and savor pairings while taking in the panoramic views of Zadar below.